CAST-Extend/com.castsoftware.aip.datamart/README.md

       * ```EXTRACT_TECHNO```: When this variable is to ```OFF```, then the ```*TECHNO*``` tables are skipped.
       * ```EXTRACT_SRC```: When this variable is to ```OFF```, then the ```*SRC*``` tables are skipped.
       * ```EXTRACT_USR```: When this variable is to ```OFF```, then the ```*USR*``` tables are skipped.
+      * ```EXTRACT_ZERO_WEIGHT```: When this variable is to ```ON```, then the Zero Weight Rules and Results are extracted.
+Note: this variable is for a specific customer context, as Zero Weights and Rules are not pushed to the measurement base for latest AIP releases.
   * __Set the debug mode for data checking__:
       * ```DEBUG```: When this variable is to ```ON```, then the ```extract``` and ```transform``` folders are not clean up.
   * __Copy the JAR__